-Father's Day is coming up on June 21st.
+Father's Day is coming up on June 17th.
 What can you get Dad to celebrate his special day without loading up the credit cards?
-Sometimes simpler gifts are the best, and if you are young and short on cash, simpler gifts may be your only option.
+Sometimes simpler gifts are the best.
+Simpler gifts may also be your only option if you are young and short on cash, or if your credit is not up to scratch right now.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 What does your Dad like to do in his spare time (if he has any)?
 What are his hobbies and his favorite activities outside of work?
 With a bit of recon before Father's Day and the occasional leading question, you can get some idea of what he might like or need.
 Hint: if Dad is like 99.9% of Dads, the best choice is not aftershave or a necktie — no matter how cool the necktie is.

-If you still need inspiration, try some ideas in these traditional Father's Day categories.
+If you still need inspiration, try some ideas in these traditional Father's Day gift categories.

 - Tools – There are usually plenty of good summer deals on tools for the Dad who likes to putter around in his workshop, garage, or garden.
 These tools don't necessarily have to be expensive power tools; they can be accessories such as new drill bits or replacements for bent and broken gardening tools.
 How about a new toolbox to store all his tools?
 Mom would appreciate that.

 - Grilling Supplies – Is your Dad the neighborhood Grillmaster?
 You can probably pick up inexpensive supplies ranging from cleaning tools to special marinades to replacement tongs.
 Besides making Dad feel special, you will get some delicious barbecue out of the deal — a win for everybody.